 The Rec6 CWG is asked to attempt to perform the following tasks:

-The overall objective of the Rec6 CWG is to develop recommendations for an effective objections procedure that both recognizes the relevance of national laws and effectively addresses strings that raise national, cultural, geographic, religious and/or linguistic sensitivities or objections that could result in intractable disputes.
+The overall objective of the Rec6 CWG is to develop recommendations for an effective objections procedure that both recognizes the relevance of national laws, including laws protecting freedom of expression, and effectively addresses strings that raise national, cultural, geographic, religious and/or linguistic sensitivities.
 Specific tasks are to:

-Recommend alternative terms to ‘morality’ and ‘public order’, as appropriate.
+Recommend alternative standards to ‘morality’ and ‘public order’, as appropriate.

 Review the dispute resolution procedures related to recommendation 6 in the New gTLD Draft Applicant Guidebook, version 4.
 (For convenience, relevant excerpts of the guidebook are included in Appendix A and a flow chart of the dispute process in included in Appendix B.)